 (b) Change of Meeting.
 For good cause, the board may change a regular meeting to any day during the period commencing with the day following the preceding regular meeting and ending with the day preceding the next regular meeting, or to a different hour of the regular day, or to a different place.

 (c) Cancellation.
 The board may cancel a regular meeting if it falls on a legal holiday or in case of the death of a club member, or of an epidemic or of a disaster affecting the whole community, or of an armed conflict in the community which endangers the lives of the club members.
 The board may cancel not more than four regular meetings in a year for causes not otherwise specified herein provided that this club does not fail to meet for more than three consecutive meetings.

+(d) Satellite Club Meeting (When Applicable).
+If provided in the bylaws, a satellite club shall hold regular weekly meetings at a place and at a time and day decided by its members.
+The day, time and place of the meeting may be changed in a similar way to that provided for the club’s regular meetings in section 1(b) of this article.
+A satellite club meeting may be cancelled for any of the reasons enumerated in section 1(c) of this article.
+Voting procedures shall be as provided in the bylaws.

 Section 2 — Annual Meeting.

-An annual meeting for the election of officers shall be held not later than 31 December as provided in the bylaws.
+(a) An annual meeting for the election of officers shall be held not later than 31 December as provided in the bylaws.

+(b) A satellite club (when applicable) shall hold an annual meeting of its members before 31 December to elect officers for the general governance of the satellite club.

-Article VI Membership
+Article 7 - Membership

 Section 1 — General Qualifications.
-This club shall be composed of adult persons of good character and good business and professional reputation.
+This club shall be composed of adult persons of good character and good business and professional and/or community reputation.

 Section 2 — Kinds.
 This club shall have two kinds of membership, namely: active and honorary.

-**Interim Provision Relating to Section 2 --- Notwithstanding the provisions of article VI, section 2, no one who was a member of a Rotary club as of 1 July 2001 shall lose membership by reason of enactment 01-148 adopted by the 2001 Council on Legislation.

 Section 3 — Active Membership.
-A person possessing the qualifications set forth in article V, section 2 of the RI constitution may be elected to active membership in this club.
+A person possessing the qualifications set forth in article 5, section 2 of the RI constitution may be elected to active membership in this club.

-Section 4 — Transferring or Former Rotarian.
-A member may propose to active membership a transferring member or former member of a club, if the proposed member is terminating or has terminated such membership in the former club due to no longer being engaged in the formerly assigned classification of business or profession within the locality of the former club or the surrounding area.
-The transferring or former member of a club being proposed to active membership under this section may also be proposed by the former club.